 - Keep computers above flood level and away from large windows.

 - Store vital documents in a secure off-site location.

 - Back up electronic files and store copies off-site.

 - Store records in a secure, fireproof location.

 Put your plan into action

-With your emergency action plan in place, you’re ready to protect your drivers and your business from whatever comes your way.
+With your emergency action plan in place, you’re ready to help protect your employees and your business from whatever comes your way.
 Your preparation will help keep them safe during a disaster and may prevent losses, too.

-For additional information on preparing for extreme weather and other disasters, or for other safety topics, please contact your Sentry agent or your regional Sentry safety consultant, or visit sentry.com.
+For additional information on preparing for extreme weather and other disasters, or for other safety topics, please contact your Sentry representative if you’re a current customer.

 If you’re not an existing Sentry customer and you’re interested in learning more about how our Safety team can help minimize risk at your business, contact us.